I’m going to wrap up with three quick stories, snapshots really.

 I hear stories like this pretty often.
 These moments remind me what our work in the Prosecutor’s Office is truly about.

 Do people remember Lee Atwater?
 He was the campaign manager for the George H.W.
 Bush and semi-famous for using misinformation, general meanness, and “naked cruelty” in politics.
 Naked cruelty was his own phrase.
-On his deathbed, he deeply regretted this.
+On his deathbed, he expressed deep regret for this.
 He came to believe our politics needed to be more civil and spiritual.
-That was in 1991.
+He was very focused on this in his final days That was in 1991.

 Recently I was speaking with a gentleman who spent more than 40 years in public service.
-He was lamenting how nasty and negative our politics have become, the worst he has ever seen.
-Now he’s done.
-He left me with the notion that it’s up to us, those of us still in the arena, to turn this trend around.
+He was lamenting how nasty and negative our politics have become.
+He told me it’s up to us, those of us still in the arena, to turn this trend around.

 And it is up to us, all of us, public servants and citizens alike, to elevate the dialogue.
 If we endeavor to improve our politics, and therefore our country and our communities, we need to rise above the mire and treat each other civilly, honestly, and respectfully.